CodyNicholson/Backend_Development_Notes/Software_Development_Process/Design_Patterns/factoryMethodPattern.md

 ***

-###Structure:
+### Structure:

 The structure of this pattern includes three classes: the Creator, the Concrete Creator, and the Product

 ***

-###Participants:
+### Participants:

-The Creator provides the interface for the factory method, which when envoked will return an object of type Product
+The Creator provides the interface for the factory method, which when invoked will return an object of type Product

 The Concrete Creator provides the actual factory method for creating the Product, that actual factory method in the Concrete Creator is the concrete implementation for the Creator's factory method interface